 By Jemma Gander

-Britain is often seen as the paternalistic colonial power in comparison to other European powers and I was keen to reveal the truth about the British, their often brutal suppression, of a people who were fighting for self-rule.
+Britain is often seen as the paternalistic colonial power in comparison with other European powers and I was eager to reveal the truth about the British, their often brutal suppression, of a people who were fighting for self-rule.

 I began making the film in 2009 when four elderly Kenyan men and women travelled to London to seek justice and recognition over the British government's role in the torture of suspected Mau Mau members.

 I then flew to Kenya a year later to speak to the claimants about their experiences during the Mau Mau uprising and the physical and emotional scars they have been living with over the past 50 years.

 Paulo Nzili and Ndiku Mutua told me about how they were castrated with pliers when they were arrested for being part of the Mau Mau.
 Jane Muthoni and Naomi Nziula spoke about the brutal sexual torture they experienced when they were arrested on suspicion of being involved with the movement.

 The attacks were so horrific that pregnant Naomi miscarried after being sexually assaulted with a glass bottle, and her three other children have been missing ever since.

 On a personal level, I feel privileged to have spent time with these brave and inspiring people who, despite their age, will not give up the final battle - the battle they see as their last chance to regain dignity and pride.